sumukshashidhar/yourbench/prompts/question_generation/multi_hop/clarification.md

         "Backpropagation calculates errors and updates weights backward through layers", "Optimization techniques control weight adjustment magnitude and direction" ],
-    "quote_context": "The quotes explain the bidirectional flow of information and learning processes", "kind": "clarification",
+    "quote_context": "The quotes establish the critical interdependence between architecture and learning mechanisms", "kind": "clarification",
-    "question": "How do neural network structure, backpropagation, and optimization techniques work together to enable effective learning?", "answer": "The network's layered structure enables forward information flow, while backpropagation calculates errors and propagates them backward.
-Optimization techniques then guide weight adjustments to improve learning efficiency and reduce errors systematically.", "reasoning": "The answer synthesizes structural, algorithmic, and optimization aspects from all chunks to explain the complete learning process", "difficulty": 5,
+    "question": "Why might a neural network with theoretically sound backpropagation and optimization techniques still fail to learn effectively, and what architectural considerations could be responsible for this breakdown in the learning process?", "answer": "A neural network might fail despite proper backpropagation and optimization when its architecture creates inherent limitations, such as vanishing gradients in deep networks or insufficient layer capacity.
+The network's structure determines how effectively error signals can propagate backward, and even optimal weight adjustments cannot overcome fundamental architectural constraints on information flow.", "reasoning": "The answer integrates architectural limitations with learning mechanisms to explain why structural decisions can override even well-implemented training processes, highlighting the complex interplay between network design and learning capability", "difficulty": 5,
-    "difficulty_justification": "Requires understanding complex technical concepts and their interactions across multiple aspects of neural network function"
+    "difficulty_justification": "Requires deep understanding of neural network failure modes and the complex relationships between architecture, learning algorithms, and optimization techniques"
 }
 ```